CampusIoT/tutorial/README.md

 * [Enregistrer un équipement SagemCom Siconia :fr:](siconia/README.md)

 # Tutorial for using the CampusIoT platform
+CampusIoT is a learn-by-doing platform for teaching Internet of Things technologies and businesses.

 * [LoRaServer :us:](loraserver/README.en.md)
 * [NodeRED :us:](nodered/README.en.md)